How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Mistake 4: Running easy days too fast

 Many runners sabotage 4-day training by making every run medium-hard.
+That creates fatigue without enough specific stimulus.
 Easy days should feel almost suspiciously easy.

 Mistake 5: Cramming missed sessions